georgia-tech-db/evadb/docs/source/reference/ai/custom.rst

 ----------

-Part 2: Registering and using the Function in EvaDB Queries
+Part 2: Registering and using the function in EvaDB Queries
 ------------------------------------------------------

-Now that you have implemented your Function, we need to register it as a Function in EvaDB.
-You can then use the Function in any query.
+Now that you have implemented your function, we need to register it as a function in EvaDB.
+You can then use the function in any query.

-1. Register the Function with a query that follows this template:
+1. Register the function with a query that follows this template:

     `CREATE FUNCTION [ IF NOT EXISTS ] <name>
     IMPL <path_to_implementation>;`

   where,

-        * <name> - specifies the unique identifier for the Function.
+        * <name> - specifies the unique identifier for the function.
-        * <path_to_implementation> - specifies the path to the implementation class for the Function
+        * <path_to_implementation> - specifies the path to the implementation class for the function

-  Here, is an example query that registers a Function that wraps around the 'YoloObjectDetection' model that performs Object Detection.
+  Here, is an example query that registers a function that wraps around the 'YoloObjectDetection' model that performs Object Detection.

   .. code-block:: sql